Man-an-mal/Amortized-inference-using-transformers-for-in-context-density-estimation/README.md

 - **Synthetic 2D Gaussian mixture episodes**
 - **Amortised evaluation on unseen mixtures**

 This project was originally developed as part of my **MSc dissertation** in probabilistic machine learning.
+Please read the Report.pdf for detailed report about the working, methodology and achievements.

 ---